 Have the support of both the SLCC branch and County Association

-Those who wish to become a recognised CiLCA trainer should contact the Improvement and Development Manager at NALC.
-They should provide confirmation that the County Association and SLCC branch support them, in whatever format is appropriate.
+Those who wish to become a recognised CiLCA trainer should contact NALC.
+They should provide confirmation that the county association and SLCC branch support them, in whatever format is appropriate.
 For example, an email confirmation would be sufficient.
-NALC will then provide Train the Trainer workshops where there is sufficient demand (minimum six people) in a region.
+NALC will then provide train with the trainer workshops where there is sufficient demand (minimum six people) in a region.
 The trainers must attend one of these workshops to become recognised CiLCA trainers.

 How CiLCA training quality assured